quil-lang/quil/rfcs/analog/spec_changes.md

 The phase must be a rational real number.
 There is also support for shifted the phase based on some expression, as long as that expression returns a real number.

-Set instructions are local to the surrounding scope, however shifting and swapping have global effect to the frame across the entire program.

 Example:
 ```